-Behavior, processing, and design of composite materials, especially fiber composites.
+Prerequisite: MATSCIE 350.
+(3 credits) Behavior, processing, and design of composite materials, especially fiber composites.
 Emphasis is on the chemical and physical processes currently employed and expected to guide the future development of the technology.

 MATSCIE 515 (MacroSE 515).
-Mechanical Behavior of Solid Polymeric Materials its)
+Mechanical Behavior of Solid Polymeric Materials

 Prerequisite: MECHENG 211, MATSCIE 412.
-(3 cred-

-The mechanical behavior of polymers from linear viscoelastic to yield and fracture are covered.
+(3 credits) The mechanical behavior of polymers from linear viscoelastic to yield and fracture are covered.
 Specific topics include dynamic-mechanical relaxations, creep, yielding, crazing, fatigue and fracture mechanics.
 The materials include toughened plastics, polymer alloys and blends and composite materials.
 Structured design with plastics is also considered.